agentos-project/agentos/README.rst

 Building Website
 ----------------
-The sourece for the agentos.org is in the `website` directory. agentos.org is a github.io website, so if you push changes to the `docs` directory in the `website` branch, those changes will become live at agentos.org automatically.
+The source for the agentos.org website is in the ``website`` directory. agentos.org is a github.io website, so if you push changes to the ``docs`` directory in the ``website`` branch, those changes will become live at agentos.org automatically.

 To build the website you'll need to install and use `jekyll <https://jekyllrb.com/>`_:::